shawnbrown/get_reader/README.md

 pip install get_reader
 ```

-To install optional support for MS Excel, and DBF files (dBase,
+To install optional support for MS Excel and DBF files (dBase,
 Foxpro, etc.), use the following:

 ```shell